A-Archives-and-Forks/cloudflare-error-page/README.md

 ## What does this project do?

-This project creates customized error pages that mimics the well-known Cloudflare's error page.
+This project creates customized error pages that mimics the well-known Cloudflare error page.
 You can also embed it into your website.

 ## Quickstart